In parts 1 and 2 of this series, I covered:

 2.)
 Vertical Rhythm

 Vertical rhythm is hard to get right on a site with lots of content.
-It's difficult for Squarespace designers because just one image is out of perspective, and you can say goodbye to vertical rhythm.
+It's difficult for Squarespace designers in the UK because just one image is out of perspective, and you can say goodbye to vertical rhythm.
 I suggest making your type consistent throughout your site rather than aiming for the utopian dream of vertical rhythm on your Squarespace sites.

 3.)
 Don't completely dismiss default fonts